Oyatsumi/SongAlarm/README.md

 SongAlarm
 =========

-A simple alarm for windows with selection of any desired song and volume control.
+A simple alarm for windows with selection of any desired music file and volume control done in Lazarus / Delphi